the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 ### Citation 📝

-If you intend to share any form of public research and analysis based on the data or code provided on this repository, then please include the following citation to your publication: _The Future Society.
+If you intend to share any form of public research and analysis based on this repository’s data or code, please include the following citation to your publication: _The Future Society.
 (2020) Project AIMS (AI against Modern Slavery).
 Retrieved from https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery _

 ### Main contributors to the GitHub:
 - [Adriana Eufrosina Bora](https://www.linkedin.com/in/adriana-eufrosina-bora-2965a19a/)